 Who am I?

-I am a field recordist and I capture cool sounds for film and sound effects libraries on any location in any recording format.
+I am a field recordist and I capture sounds for film and sound effects libraries on any location in any recording format.
 After graduating from the Netherlands Film Academy in Amsterdam in 2003, I started working as a freelance sound recordist and sound editor for cinematic projects.
-The experience of working with sound designers and sound recordists, both in the studio and in the field, openend my eyes and ears to the benefit of working with creative, high quality recordings.
+The experience of working with other sound designers and sound recordists, both in the studio and in the field, openend my eyes and ears to the benefit of working with creative, high quality recordings.
 Sound effects are not necessarily just a bunch of random sound clips; they can be immersive and inspiring when they are recorded within a certain concept and a specific purpose in mind.

 How do I work?